taz77/drupal_freshdesk/README.txt

   Go to "/admin/people/permissions" to configure permissions.

-EMBEDED FORM
+EMBEDDED FORM

-The embeded form (iframe) works via a token so it can be put anywhere.
+The embedded form (iframe) works via a token so it can be put anywhere.
 You are free to choose whatever method that you would like to display the token.

 If you want a quick and easy way to put it into content.
 You can download the